yuanhaowang1213/Diffusion_cpp/README.md

 Currently, this model only supports a limited set of architectures.
 Parallel computing code can be shared upon request.

-Transformer-architecture is not included currently.
-I tried on my python approach, but it was a bit difficult to train on the resources i could got access (time-consuming).
-I did not include the cpp version.
-But i will update the model to include the support for transformer.
+Transformer-architecture is not used in my current project, but code will be available once required.
+(Sit-version [https://scalable-interpolant.github.io/](https://github.com/willisma/SiT/blob/main/models.py))